 There will be monthly special Holy Hours led by Fr.
 Jeff Gubbiotti, Vocation Director, around the Archdiocese this Fall.
 Please join us to pray to the Master of the Harvest to send more laborers into the harvest.
-The next Holy Hour is Monday, October 16th, 7:00 p.m., at St. Louis Church in Saint John XXIII Parish, 89 Bull Hill Lane in West Haven.
+The next Holy Hour is Friday, November 3rd, 7:00 p.m., at Our Lady of Loreto Church, 12 Ardsley Road in Waterbury.
 Click here to see the flyer.

 New Crash Course in Discernment Available On-Line